a00908270/masterthesis/thesis.md

 ### vinnsl-worker-service

-The *vinnsl worker service* is the component used for training and evaluating neural networks using the *Deeplearning4J* framework.
+The *vinnsl worker service* is the component, which is used for training and evaluating neural networks, executing the *Deeplearning4J* framework.
 Figure \ref{class_vinnsl-worker-service} shows the class diagram.

 #### MappingUtil / VinnslDL4JMapperImpl

 The classes `MappingUtil` and `VinnslDL4JMapperImpl` are responsible for mapping a *Vinnsl* to a *DeepLearning4J* network that can be trained.

-The Mappings are done in inner classes of the `MappingUtil`. `VinnslDL4JMapperImpl` initialized the necessary objects and calls the right methods to perform the mapping.
+The mappings are done in the inner classes of the `MappingUtil`. `VinnslDL4JMapperImpl` initializes the necessary objects and calls the right methods to perform the mapping.

 #### Worker Controller